Monika-After-Story/DDLCModTemplate/advanced_scripts/README.md

 Defines all of the major screen objects in the game, like the say screen, menu screens, dialogue and input boxes, etc. Note that this gives both the appearance and the *functionality* of those objects.

+#### `script.rpy`

+The original main control file from DDLC. **THIS MAY NOT WORK WITH THE TEMPLATE AS IS**.
+It's offered here as a reference, if you want to include specific features or copy a portion of the original game's flow.

 #### `script-poemgame.rpy`

 The entirety of the poem mini-game, including its appearance, functionality, and all of the weird glitchy things it can do in later acts.